Operation Market Time: Background

-When a trawler was intercepted landing arms and ammunition at Vung Ro Bay in northern Khánh Hòa Province on 16 February 1965, it provided the first tangible evidence of the North Vietnamese supply operation.
-This became known as the Vung Ro Bay Incident.
+When a trawler was intercepted landing arms and ammunition at Vũng Rô Bay in northern Khánh Hòa Province on 16 February 1965, it provided the first tangible evidence of the North Vietnamese supply operation.
+This became known as the Vũng Rô Bay Incident.
 Operation Market Time was established by the United States Joint Chiefs of Staff at the request of General William C. Westmoreland, commanding general of Military Assistance Command Vietnam.
 He requested that the U.S. Navy establish a naval blockade of the vast South Vietnam coastline against North Vietnamese gun-running trawlers.
+On 16 March, the Navy dispatched the destroyers and from Seventh Fleet, Task Force 71 to Operation Market Time to interdict North Vietnamese trawler traffic.
+Air support was covered in the early stages of the operation by A-1 Skyraiders from aircraft carriers positioned at Dixie Station off the South Vietnamese coast and by P-3 Orion aircraft stationed at Naval Station Sangley Point in the Philippines.
 The trawlers, usually 100 ft long Chinese-built steel-hulled coastal freighters, could carry several tons of arms and ammunition in their hulls.
 Not flying a national ensign that would identify them, the ships would maneuver "innocently" out in the South China Sea, waiting for the cover of darkness to make high-speed runs to the South Vietnam coastline.
 If successful, the ships would off load their cargoes to waiting Việt Cộng (VC) or People's Army of Vietnam (PAVN) forces.

 At the time of inception, the Coast Guard contributed seventeen 82 ft Point-class cutters while the Navy added approximately fifty ships known as Patrol Craft Fast (PCFs or Swifts) that could reach a maximum speed of 28 knots.
 In detail, on 16 April 1965 United States Secretary of the Navy Paul Nitze requested Coast Guard assistance with Market Time.
 On 6 May 1965, the seventeen Point-class cutters were loaded as deck cargo on merchant ships in New York City, Norfolk, New Orleans, Galveston, San Pedro, San Francisco and Seattle for transport to U.S. Naval Base Subic Bay.
 At Subic Bay each of the cutters was armed with an 81 mm mortar and five .50 caliber machine guns.
 Coast Guard Squadron One was organized into Division Eleven with eight of the cutters and Division Twelve with nine of the cutters.
 Division Twelve sailed on 15 July 1965 and arrived at Đà Nẵng on 20 July.
 Division Eleven sailed on 20 July and arrived at An Thoi on 31 July.
 An additional nine cutters were provided to form Division Thirteen at Vũng Tàu in early 1966.
 Each cutter with an eleven-man crew would spend four days on patrol followed by two days alongside a support ship.
 All 26 cutters were turned over to South Vietnamese crews between 16 May 1969 and 15 August 1970.